cloud-gov/cg-deploy-diego/README.md

 ### How to generate the final manifest:

 1. Install `spiff`
-1. Copy the secrets example to secrets file:
+1. Copy the secrets example:
-`cp diego-secrets-example.yml diego-secrets.yml`
+`cp secrets.example.yml diego-secrets.yml`
-1. Change all the variables in CAPS from `diego-secrets.yml` to proper values
+1. Change all the variables in CAPS in `diego-secrets.yml` to proper values and add certificates and keys
 1. Run `./generate.sh`

 ### How to deploy the manifest: